Cooling and entangling ultracold atoms in optical lattices

 The experiment starts with a $^{87}$Rb Bose-Einstein condensate of $\sim$8.6$\times 10^4$ atoms confined in a single well of a pancake-shaped standing wave \cite{Dai:2016}.
 To implement the cooling procedure, we ramp up the lattices to create a phase separation between the subsystems.
 The 2D cloud is adiabatically loaded into a square lattice in the $x$-$y$ plane with a period of $\lambda_s/2$, here $\lambda_s = $ 767 nm denotes the wavelength of the ``short'' lattices.
 Another ``long'' lattice with wavelength $\lambda_l=2\lambda_s$ is employed to construct the superlattice that separates the quantum gas into odd and even subsystems.
 Their lattice depths are ramped exponentially in 60 ms with a time constant of 20 ms up to $V_s = 26.1(2) E_r$ and $V_l = 10.0 (1)\ E_r$, where $E_r = h^2/(2 m \lambda_s^2)$ is the recoil energy with $h$ the Planck constant and $m$ the atomic mass.
 Meanwhile, the transverse trap is adjusted to set the atomic densities to $\bar{n} \simeq 1.75$ in the central area.
 The energy offset $\Delta$ is controlled by shifting the relative phase of the superlattice lasers \cite{Dai:2016}.
 As the tunneling strength decreases across the critical value, gapped Mott insulators with $\bar{n} =2$ start to emerge from the contacting superfluid states with $\bar{n} \simeq 1.5$.

 After the atoms enter the deep lattices, coherent tunneling is negligible and defects in Mott insulators are induced only by thermal fluctuations \cite{Bakr:2010}.
 The on-site number fluctuations is probed via the photoassociation collisions, with which the occupation of a site is reduced to its odd-even parity.
-The odd and even subsystems are distinguished by introducing a 28 kHz splitting to their resonant frequencies \cite{Dai:2016}.
-Then, we perform a Landau-Zener sweep to transfer the atoms of the odd rows from the initial state $\Ket{F=1, m_F=-1}$ to $\Ket{F=2, m_F=-2}$, yielding an efficiency of 99.5(3)\% (Methods).
-The \emph{in situ} atomic densities $\bar{n}_{det}$ of the odd and even subsystems are successively recorded by absorption imaging with a high-resolution microscope.
-Fig. \ref{Fig:f1}d shows the density profiles, where the number fluctuations of the samples decrease dramatically compared to the initial cloud before applying the staggered-immersion cooling.
-Nevertheless, the fidelity of the parity projection 98.7(3)\% leaves a background to the measurements, which constrains the accuracy for determining the ultra-low temperature $T_f$ of the target samples ($\Delta = -U/2$) directly from the remaining densities.
-To overcome this imperfection, we apply thermometry on the samples via probing the mass transport between the subsystems.
+The odd and even subsystems are distinguished by turning on a spin-dependent superlattice to separate their hyperfine transition by 28 kHz \cite{Dai:2016}.
+Then, we perform a Landau-Zener sweep to transfer the atoms of the even rows from the initial state $\ket{\downarrow} \equiv \Ket{F=1, m_F=-1}$ to $\ket{\uparrow} \equiv \Ket{F=2, m_F=-2}$, with an efficiency of 99.5(3)\% \cite{SM}.
+The \emph{in situ} atomic densities $\bar{n}_{det}$ of the odd and even subsystems (Fig. \ref{Fig:f2}A) are successively recorded by absorption imaging with an optical resolution of $\sim$1.0 $\mu$m.
+Fig. \ref{Fig:f2}B shows the density profiles, where the number fluctuations of the samples decrease dramatically compared to the Mott insulator without applying the staggered-immersion cooling.
+Nevertheless, the efficiency of the parity projection 98.7(3)\% leads to an undesired residual to the measured density, which constrains the lowest deduced entropy from such remaining density to $0.011(2) k_{\text{B}}$.
+To overcome this imperfection for determining the ultra-low temperature $T_f$ of the target samples ($\Delta = -U/2$), we apply thermometry on the samples via probing the densities in the subsystems.